How your Council Tax is spent

 Merseyside Police and Crime Commissioner

-I have a statutory duty to ensure an efficient and effective police service is delivered by the Chief Constable on behalf of the public.
+It is my statutory duty to ensure that an efficient and effective police service is delivered by the Chief Constable on behalf of the public.
 Similarly I have a responsibility to produce an annual budget, including setting the council tax precept requirement for the police service on Merseyside.
-The council tax precept requirement provides the balance of funding not covered by government grant and is raised entirely and only for the police service.
+This precept provides the balance of funding not covered by government grant and is raised entirely and only for the police service, enabling the full cost of policing to be met.

-However, the Government have not provided any additional grant to fund local inflationary pressures, commitments and pay awards.
-This funding gap will have to be met through the precept and efficiencies from the Force.
-The Government has increased the precept referendum threshold to allow all PCCs to increase their precepts by up to £10 on a Band D Equivalent Property without the need to hold a referendum.
+However, the Government did not provide sufficient funds to cover local inflationary pressures, commitments and pay awards.
+This funding gap is expected to be met through the precept and efficiency savings from the Force.
+The Government has said that PCCs can increase their precepts by up to £15 on a Band D equivalent property without the need to hold a referendum.

-I therefore decided to ask the public to support an increase in the precept and I am pleased that over 83% of those who responded to my budget consultation did so.
-Consequently, I have raised the precept by the maximum allowable, resulting in an additional £5m of precept income.
-In council tax terms the new precept is £141.31 per property per year at Band A (the majority of taxpayers on Merseyside) and £211.97 at Band D, an increase of £6.67 and £10.00 respectively on the 2019/20 levels.
+I therefore asked the public to support an increase in the precept and I am pleased that 62% of those who responded did so.
+Consequently, I have raised the precept by the maximum allowed which will raise an additional £5.6m of precept income.
+In council tax terms the new precept is £151.31 per property per year at Band A (the majority of taxpayers on Merseyside) and £226.97 at Band D, an increase of £10.00 and £15.00 respectively on the 2020/21 levels.
+This has enabled me to set a balanced budget in 2021/22, allowing the Chief Constable to address inflationary and other demand pressures, protect police staff jobs and provide sufficient funding to enable the Chief Constable to rebuild the Force.

 Rt Hon Jane Kennedy